USCbiostats/PM566/.github/ISSUE_TEMPLATE/assignment.md

+---
+name: Weekly contents template
+about: This list the basic files that need to be created to populate each week.
+title: ''
+labels: assignment
+assignees: ''

+---

 # Discussion for Week [#] assignment

 1. The file for this wee's assignment can be downloaded from [here](#).
 The specific